On the computation of geometric features of spectra of linear operators on Hilbert spaces: Introduction

-It is precisely the classes $\Sigma_1$ and $\Pi_1$ that allow computer-assisted proofs.
-A visual demonstration of these classes for the Hausdorff metric are shown in Figure \ref{sigma_meaning}.

-\subsection{Outline of paper}
+\subsubsection{\textbf{Outline of paper:}}

-The paper is organised as follows.
-In \S \ref{main_results_section} we summarise our main results regarding classification of computational spectral problems (see also \S \ref{sec:connection_work} for connections with previous work).
-Mathematical preliminaries needed in the proofs, including definitions of the SCI hierarchy and the new tool to provide lower bounds in the SCI hierarchy, are presented in \S \ref{bigHth}.
-Proofs of our results are then given in \S \ref{first_set_proofs}--\ref{pf_frac} and are presented separately from the theorems to allow the reader quick access to the main results.
-Applications and numerical examples are discussed in \S \ref{num_test}.
-In order to make the paper self-contained, we have included short appendices on the results/algorithms of \cite{colb1}, definitions of Turing towers and also a natural example where the box-counting dimension of the spectrum of a Schr\"odinger operator does not exist.
+In \S \ref{sec:rev_new_sec2}, we provide a brief summary of the SCI hierarchy and define the classes of operators for the interpretation of Table \ref{result_table} and the main results.
+A detailed discussion of the SCI hierarchy is delayed until \S \ref{SCI_Hierarchy}.
+In \S \ref{main_results_section}, we summarise our main results on the classification of computational spectral problems.
+Computational examples are then given in \S \ref{num_test}.
+For example, we provide numerical evidence that a portion of the spectrum of the graphical Laplacian on an infinite Penrose tile is Lebesgue null and fractal, with a fractal dimension of approximately 0.8, and that the whole spectrum has a logarithmic capacity of approximately $2.26$.
+Mathematical preliminaries, including definitions of the SCI hierarchy and the new tool to provide lower bounds in the SCI hierarchy, are presented in \S \ref{bigHth}.
+Proofs of our results are given in \S \ref{first_set_proofsdfhedh}--\S\ref{pf_frac}.
+To make the paper self-contained, we include a short appendix on the results/algorithms of \cite{colb1}, which are used in some of our proofs.
+Pseudocode for many of the new algorithms is provided in Appendix \ref{compute_rout_appendix}.
+We use $ $ to denote the end of a proof and $\boxtimes$ to denote the end of a remark.